 Scope of internal investigations

-- or by members of the staff of institutions, bodies, offices or agencies who are not subject to the Staff Regulations.
+- an equivalent failure to discharge obligations by members of institutions and bodies, heads of offices and agencies or staff members of institutions, bodies, offices or agencies not subject to the Staff Regulations.

 - breaches of the duty of discretion and confidentiality;

 - harassment or other inappropriate behaviour in the workplace;